paullrob/mv8/README.md

 == README

-This is the prototype projct for th multiverse∞ project.
+This is the prototype project for the multiverse ∞ project.

 This README would normally document whatever steps are necessary to get the application up and running.